 The production of value-added dairy products such as yoghurt and cheese would also be beneficial and could be done on a cooperative basis.

-We are now involved in a major collaboratative dairy program with development partners which has been the driving force behind many of our recent dairy initiatives.
+We are now involved in a major collaboratative dairy program with development partners; this has been the driving force behind many of our recent dairy initiatives.
 Read more below.

 Maize and beans are the most common crops grown all over Kenya and in the areas where we work, but they don't grow well in this drought-prone area and regularly fail.